-The EITC is administered by the IRS, but you don't have to owe or pay any federal income taxes to qualify for it.
-However, to get the credit, you need to file a tax return and specifically claim the EITC.
+The IRS administers the EITC, but you don't have to owe or pay any federal income taxes to qualify for it.
+But to get the credit, you need to file a tax return and specifically claim the EITC.
 Many people who qualify for the EITC don't receive it because they fail to file.

 To qualify for the EITC, you must:

 Check the IRS website for the annually adjusted amounts.

 The amount of your credit depends on your income.
 It can be as much as $6,728 for 2021.
 The maximum credits for 2021 are:

 If you owe any taxes for the year, your credit will first be subtracted from this amount, and the rest paid directly to you.
 If you owe no taxes, you'll be paid the full amount of the credit.
 Some workers have their credits prepaid through their employers as "negative withholding" from their paychecks.